AdamGoldsmith/terraform-lxd/README.md

 1. Add ssh server terraform deployment method and docs
 1. Remove roles from repo and clone them when needed instead
+1. When using gitlab container registry -> set up 5050 rule from LXD host to traefik (initially I went direct to gitlab instance), then update `volume` config for runners
 1. Ansiblise the CA, key, crt & csr creation steps for traefik mTLS (see [these notes](ansible/playbooks/traefik/config_notes.md) for details)
 1. Fix GitLab mail
 1. Add GitLab backup/restore functionality/roles